effigies/distribits-2025/README.md

 # talks-template

-This is a talk template for Markdown-based presentations using Quarto.
+This is a talk template for Markdown-based presentations using Quarto, forked from Russ Poldrack's template.

-NOTE:  If you are not Russ Poldrack then you should first fork this repo and modify the files to replace my name and information with your own!
+NOTE: This contains speaker-specific information.
+Fork and modify before using the template.

 ### Single Talk in its Own Repo (STOR) Template